 On some exceptional occasions, your inability to meet assessment dates can be foreseen prior to the deadline.
-Examples include emerging clashes with major sporting events, student leadership events or approved leave, such as extended travel leave.
+Examples include emerging clashes with major sporting events, student leadership events or approved leave.
 If this occurs, it is your responsibility to immediately contact the Head Teacher of the course concerned before the date of the task and/or as soon as possible.
 In doing so, you are required to submit a School Approved Leave Application requesting the opportunity to negotiate alternative arrangements to complete the task.